Checking your income tax refund online

-Tax refunds whenever applicable is made in 2 different means to all the tax payers: · RTGS/NECS: In order to enable direct credit of the refund amount to the bank account of the tax payer, the taxpayer's correct bank A/c (at least 10 digits), MICR/ IFSC code of the bank branch and required communication address is mandatory.
+Tax refunds, whenever applicable, are made in 2 different modes to tax payers: · RTGS / NECS: In order to enable direct credit of the refund amount to the bank account of the tax payer, the taxpayer's correct bank A/C (at least 10 digits), MICR/ IFSC code of the bank branch and required communication address is mandatory.

-· PAPER CHEQUE: The standard paper cheques wherever issued require the current bank account no and the correct address of the tax payer as mandatory information.
+· Paper Cheque: The standard paper cheques wherever issued require the current bank account number and the correct address of the tax payer as mandatory information.

 (For more stories, you can also visit www.bankbazaar.com)

-· The same can also be checked through the toll free number of SBI help desk at 18004259760 or even through email to itro@sbi.co.in or refunds@incometaxindia.gov.in
+· The same can also be checked through the toll free number of SBI help desk at 18004259760 or even through email to itro@sbi.co.in <mailto:itro@sbi.co.in>or refunds@incometaxindia.gov.in <mailto:refunds@incometaxindia.gov.in>.

 (It must be noted that the online refund is faster and quicker if the return has been filed on time and preferably through online filing system.)

-2. CHEQUE ENCASHED STATUS: If the assessee has received the refund cheque and has encashed it then the status at the website will reflect the same.
-However in case the cheque has actually not been encashed but is being reflected as so at the website then one needs to immediately inform the department and take steps to retrieve the money at the earliest.
-Here is what will appear at the website if the cheque has been encashed.
+2. Cheque Encashed Status: If the assessee has received the refund cheque and has encashed it, then the status on the website will reflect the same.
+However, in case the cheque has not been encashed, but is being reflected so on the website, then one needs to immediately inform the department and take steps to retrieve the money at the earliest.

-There are a few essential facts that one needs to understand while checking tax refund status online:
+There are a few facts that one needs to know while checking tax refund status online:

 · The Income tax Department has nominated the State bank of India (SBI) as the refund manger agency for all such transactions.
-Thus it is the SBI that forwards all the refund cheques or online transfers.
+SBI forwards all refund cheques or online transfers.

 · RTGS/ NECS/ ECS transfers are possible only if the 10 digit account number has been correctly provided by the assessee along with the IFSC code of the bank.
 Otherwise standard cheques or demand drafts will be dispatched to the address provided by the assessee.

-· The online status is updated for viewing only after a period of 10 days of the assessing officer having made the refund either online or by dispatching the cheque.
+· The online status is updated for viewing only after a period of 10 days after the assessing officer having made the refund either online or by dispatching the cheque.

 · The refund status will be available only if the tax return has been filed correctly and on time and has been received by the department.
 This is possible only if the assessee has received an acknowledgement form from the department of having received the ITR.